alexKleider/phInfo/README.md

         Choose option 4 again.
         12 Change Time Zone: US, New Pacific
         13 Change Keyboard Layout:
+            Since our goal is to run the `Pi` 'headless', I don't think changing any of this is necessary but if you do expect to be using a keyboard the following is
+            suggested:
             generic 105-key (the default) seems to work I chose `Other` rather than the default (`English (UK)') and then select 'English (US)'